neelsmith/latin101/docs/assignments/unit3/reading/index.md

 21. potior, potīrī, potītus sum - to acquire, conquer; sunt potiti = “they acquired”

 ### A. Grammatical Questions
-1. Highlight all the verbs blue, the subjects in yellow and direct objects in green.
+1. Highlight all the finite verbs with two asterisks **like this**, and the subjects with one asterisk *like this*.

 2. What is the case of decem annōs (line 1) and what use of that case?